PamTheDev/AFQM-CC-Loader/README.md

 <img width="607" height="191" alt="image" src="https://github.com/user-attachments/assets/9772402a-1f63-45e9-b002-6000174bfaa5" />

-### This is the step where you add any character files into the 'Character Assets' folder.
+### This is the step where you add any character files into the 'Import Assets' folder.

 ## 3. Loading your characters
 Now that everything is unzipped and in the right places, you can now try running the script.
 To run the script, open your 'data.win' file that is in your game files, it should have a blue heart looking object as it's icon.